 6.3.4.
-Influence Diagrams for Multi-Criteria Decision-Making
+Influence Diagrams for Multi-Criteria Decision

-For multi-criteria decision-making problems, we propose in [6] a model based on influence diagrams able to handle uncertainty, represent interdependencies among the different decision variables and facilitate communication between the decision-maker and the analyst.
+For multi-criteria decision-making problems, we propose in [7] a model based on influence diagrams able to handle uncertainty, represent interdependencies among the different decision variables and facilitate communication between the decision-maker and the analyst.
 The model makes it possible to take into account the alternatives described by an attribute set, the decision-maker's characteristics and preferences, and other information (e.g., internal or external factors) that influence the decision.
 Modeling the decision problem in terms of influence diagrams requires a lot of work to gather expert knowledge.
 However, once the model is built, it can be easily and efficiently used for different instances of the decision problem.
 In fact, using our model simply requires entering some basic information, such as the values of internal or external factors and the decision-maker's characteristics.

 6.3.5.
-Recommending actions from classification rules
+Modeling influence propagation by Bayesian causal maps